Samantha Boardman, M.D.

-Samantha Boardman, M.D., is a clinical instructor in psychiatry and attending psychiatrist at Weill Cornell Medical College.
-She received her B.A. from Harvard University, her M.D. from Cornell University Medical College, and an M.A. in applied positive psychology from the University of Pennsylvania.
-Dr. Boardman is the founder of the website Positive Prescription, where she shares scientifically backed insights that are life-enhancing and resilience-building.
+Samantha Boardman, M.D., is a positive psychiatrist with a private practice in Manhattan.
+She is a Clinical Instructor in Psychiatry and Assistant Attending Psychiatrist at Weill Cornell Medical College.
+She received her B.A. from Harvard University, her medical degree from Cornell University Medical College, and an M.A. in applied positive psychology from the University of Pennsylvania.
+Boardman is the founder of the website Positive Prescription, where she shares scientifically backed insights that are life-enhancing and resilience-building.
+She has been published in respected industry journals including Translational Neuroscience, The American Journal of Psychiatry and The Journal of Clinical Psychiatry.

 What is your wellness philosophy?